babenkoivan/busylight/README.md

 🔴 Red – event currently in progress

 The light is only active when there is an upcoming or ongoing event.
+Events that take more than 10 hours are ignored.

 ## Current Support